onp0int/tools/README.md

+baypass plex scaner
 rename-series.sh - tool to rename files like S02E03 to 0203